Benefits Overview for New UA Employees

 First Day Coverage

 Coverage can begin on the first day of employment.
 To qualify for first-day coverage, a new employee must submit their form by 5:00pm on the Thursday prior to the end of their first pay period.
-Review the chart of pay periods to see when your form must be submitted for first-day coverage.
+Review the chart of pay periods to see when the form must be submitted for first-day coverage.

 Other Coverage Begin Dates